Ricks-Lab/gpu-utils/README.md

 compute capability.
 Build in potential to be generic GPU util, instead of AMD focused.
 * Test for readability and writability of all GPUs and apply utilities as appropriate.
 * Add assessment of compute capability.
-* Eliminated the use of lshw to determine driver compatibility and display of driver details in now informational with no impact on the utilities.
+* Eliminated the use of lshw to determine driver compatibility and display of driver details is now informational with no impact on the utilities.
 * Add p-state masking capability for Type 2 GPUs.
 * Optimized pac writing to GPUs.